thyarcanist/csharp-unity-flashlightscript/README.md

 # csharp-unity-flashlightscript
-A basic flashlight script that I made in unity for a school project.
+A very basic flashlight script that I made in unity for a school project.